oallison/okta.github.io/_source/_docs/api/resources/system_log.md

 {% api_lifecycle beta %}

+The Okta System Log records system events related to your organization in order to provide an audit trail that can be used to understand platform activity and to diagnose problems.

-The Okta System Log API provides read access to your organization's system log.
-This API provides more functionality than the [Events API](/docs/api/resources/events.html):
+The Okta System Log API provides near-realtime read access to your organization's system log and is the programmatic counterpart of the [System Log UI](https://support.okta.com/help/Documentation/Knowledge_Article/About-the-System-Log-651903282).

+Often the terms "event" and "log" are used interchangeably.
+In the context of this API, an "event" is an occurrence of interest within the system and "log" or "log object" is the recorded fact.

+Notes:

 * The System Log API contains much more [structured data](/docs/api/resources/system_log.html#log-objects) than the [Events API](/docs/api/resources/events.html#event-model).
 * The System Log API supports additional [SCIM filters](/docs/api/resources/system_log.html#request-parameters) and the `q` query parameter, because of the presence of more structured data than the [Events API](/docs/api/resources/events.html#request-parameters).